Fed up with your broker yet?

 To learn more about how to choose a broker:

-Fool contributor John Rosevear has no position in any of the stocks mentioned.
+This article, written by John Rosevear, was originally published on Oct.
+20, 2008.
+It has been updated by Dan Caplinger, who doesn't own shares of the companies mentioned.
 Charles Schwab is a Motley Fool Stock Advisor recommendation.
-Try any of our Foolish newsletters today, free for 30 days.
+Try any of our Foolish newsletter services free for 30 days.
 The Motley Fool has a disclosure policy.